Deep embedded clustering of coral reef bioacoustics: Hawaiian coral reef dataset

+A directional event detector\cite{Thodeinreview} was developed to utilize the DASARs' directional capability by combining two DASARs (App.~\ref{app:detector}).
+For this study, the detector parameters were $\Delta \theta = 90^\circ$, $T=120$ Hz, $M_{\rm sep} = 1$ ($M_{\rm sep}\cdot {\rm d}t = 0.0256$ s), and $T_{\rm max}=2$ s.
+Detected events were localized\cite{Lenth1981} to ensure that their signal had sufficient bandwidth for feature extraction.
 Detections for which the localization algorithm failed to converge were discarded.
 The remaining events were spatially filtered within a 100 m by 100 m box from DASAR S (Fig.~\ref{fig:array_plot}).
-92,736 localizable detections within 100 m were kept for further analysis, on average about 1 detection per second.
+92,736 potentially localizable detections within 100 m were kept for further analysis, on average about 1 detection per second.